 An on-demand delivery app should provide quick access to goods or services and a convenient way to request them.
 The most important features for an on-demand delivery app are:

 Paying for deliveries

 If your app focuses on food delivery or grocery shopping, then additional features should be added:

 How much does it cost to develop an on-demand delivery app like Uber?

-We calculated the cost for an on-demand delivery app based on our latest project Brilliant Move, a furniture delivery service that functions like Uber.
-Below are the hours that go into design and development for the iOS platform and backend development.
+We calculated the cost for an average on-demand delivery app.
+Below are the hours that go into design and development for iOS and backend development.

 Start locally.
 It’s easiest to start in a small area with a dense population.
 This will make it easier to recruit contractors, advertise, and test your concept.
-After you have acquired some users, you can operate on a larger scale.
+After you’ve acquired some users, you can operate on a larger scale.

 Make your contractors stay.
 Retain your contractors by making it attractive to work for you.
-Making it attractive to work for your service might mean a competitive salary, flexible working schedule, reimbursement of transportation expenses and other creative sources of motivation.
+Making it attractive to work for your service might mean offering competitive rates, flexible schedules, reimbursement of transportation expenses, and other creative perks.